tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 not that they attempt to interrogate the MSL that the system TCP stack is using.)

+For the purposes of this section, closing a receive epoch means discarding the record-protection keys, record number reconstruction state, replay state, and any ACK processing state associated with that epoch.
+Once a receive epoch is closed, records from that epoch MUST be treated as records for which no corresponding cipher state can be determined.

+In the base protocol, receive epochs are created by the initial handshake and, after the handshake has completed, by KeyUpdate.
+Other post-handshake messages are protected under the current application traffic epoch and do not create a new epoch.

+During the initial handshake, a receiver MAY retain receive state for older epochs to tolerate packet reordering or to complete retransmission and acknowledgement processing.
+Closing an epoch affects only records from that epoch that arrive after the closure; those records will be discarded as undecryptable.
+A receiver MAY close epoch 0 after it has processed the plaintext handshake messages needed to establish the next receive epoch and no longer needs to process retransmissions of those messages.
+A server MAY close epoch 1 when it rejects early data or when it no longer intends to accept reordered 0-RTT records.
+A receiver MAY close epoch 2 after the handshake has completed and ACK or retransmission processing for records protected under the handshake traffic keys has completed or been abandoned.

+After the handshake, the base protocol creates new receive epochs only through KeyUpdate.
+A receiver MAY retain the previous application traffic epoch to tolerate reordering and to process records, including post-handshake records, that were already sent under that epoch.
+Closing an older application traffic epoch too early can therefore cause loss of reordered application data, prevent processing of post-handshake records protected under that epoch, or violate the KeyUpdate retention requirements below.
+A receiver MAY close an older application traffic epoch when it no longer intends to tolerate reordering from that epoch, subject to the KeyUpdate rules below and any extension-specific rules.

+In particular, a receiver MUST close an older receive epoch once it is no longer needed for reordering, retransmission, or acknowledgement processing, and MUST NOT retain receive state for an older epoch longer than the default MSL.
+Protected DTLS 1.3 records carry only the low-order bits of the epoch.
+A receiver MUST close older receive epochs before retaining a later epoch would make epoch reconstruction ambiguous.
+In particular, a receiver MUST NOT retain two receive epochs with the same encoded epoch bits for the same peer.

 Conversely, it is possible for records that are protected with the new epoch to be received prior to the completion of a handshake.
 For instance, the server may send its Finished message